 Reuters/Charlie Leight/Arizona Republic/Pool

-Therefore, a retrial will be held to determine whether Arias should be sentenced to death, life in prison without parole, or life with a chance of parole after serving 25 years.
-Her sentencing retrial was set to begin March 17 but it has been postponed.
-Judge Sherry Stephens will soon reschedule Arias' new trial date.
+Therefore, a retrial is being held to determine whether Arias should be sentenced to death, life in prison without parole, or life with a chance of parole after serving 25 years.

 In case you missed the high-profile trial that was carried live on HLN last year, Jodi Arias was convicted of shooting her former lover, Alexander, in the face, stabbing him 27 times, and slitting his throat—almost decapitating him.
 The prosecution argued that the murder was an act of overkill by any reasonable analysis of the facts.
 The prosecution argued that the murder met the “aggravating circumstances” standard required for a sentence of capital punishment in a first-degree murder trial.